 Save money by learning how to make homemade vanilla extract.
 Homemade vanilla extract is so much better than imitation and makes for a much appreciated homemade gift!

-I realize it’s July, but a little bit of preparation for Christmas in July just might be in order, especially after you read all about how to make homemade Vanilla Extract!
+July not December, but a little bit of preparation for Christmas just might be in order, especially after you read all about how to make homemade Vanilla Extract!
 See it takes a few months to make vanilla extract.
-If you make up a batch in July, it will be ready for gift giving by Christmas!
+If you make up a batch in July, August, September or even October, it will be ready for gift giving by Christmas!

 In addition to making homemade sugar scrub last year for Christmas gifts, I also made homemade Vanilla Extract.
 This is the real deal.
 Not some imitation or artificially flavored vanilla, but genuine, rich, aromatic Homemade Vanilla Extract.